izotope115/SessionStorage/README.md

-# SessionStorage
+# Session Storage
-Examples of using Session Storage
+Examples of using Session Storage and Javascript.